pavece/guess-the-price/README.md

 ```

 > [!CAUTION]
-> The compose file includes a databse setup script that will generate the migration and seed the database.
+> The compose file includes a database setup script that will generate the migration and seed the database.
 Once you run this compose the first time comment that part.\*\*

 ## Hosting recommendations